Thai Heritage & Best Islands

 Transfer to Chiang Mai Airport for a flight to Ko Samui.
 Pick-up and airport-hotel transfer service.
 (B)

 Today will kick off the second half of your trip, nearly a week of relaxing seaside vacation.
 Koh Samui will be your first seaside destination!
 After breakfast, our guide and the driver will escort you from Chiang Rai to Chiang Mai Airport to board a 2-hour flight to Koh Samui.
-Upon landing, you will be warmly greeted by our local driver and escorted to the hotel, which will take only 5 minutes.
+Upon landing, you will be warmly greeted by our local driver and escorted to the hotel.
 You will be free to plan your island vacation.

 Being one of the most popular tourist islands in Thailand, Koh Samui boasts some of the most beautiful seascapes and beaches on Earth, and it offers fun island-hopping tours and plenty of water sports and entertainment.
 Given that you would prefer an undisturbed seaside vacation, we will leave the following two days for you to do whatever you like to make the most of Koh Samui.